-- General Fund-the principle operating fund of the district which will account for approximately 48.7 percent of budgeted 2021-2022 expenditures in the district. - Risk Management Fund (sub-fund of the General Fund)-an optional, restricted fund the district uses solely for the management of risk-related activities and financial transactions as identified in C.R.S. section 24-10-115 and article 13 of title 29.
-It will account for approximately 1.0 percent of 2021-2022 budgeted expenditures. - Bond Redemption Fund-a restricted fund which accounts for resources accumulated for the payment of principal, interest, and project-related expenses on voter-approved, long-term general obligation debt.
-This fund will account for 10.6 percent of 2021-2022 budgeted expenditures. - Building Fund-a temporary, restricted fund used to track all the expenditures of resources approved by voters for acquiring capital sites, buildings, and equipment.
-In 2021-2022, this fund will contain 27.6 percent of budgeted expenditures. - Capital Projects Fund-a committed fund used to account for the purposes and limitations specified by C.R.S.
+- General Fund-the principle operating fund of the district which will account for approximately 56.8 percent of budgeted 2023-2024 expenditures in the district. - Risk Management Fund (sub-fund of the General Fund)-an optional, restricted fund the district uses solely for the management of risk-related activities and financial transactions as identified in C.R.S. section 24-10-115 and article 13 of title 29.
+It will account for approximately 2.5 percent of 2023-2024 budgeted expenditures. - Bond Redemption Fund-a restricted fund which accounts for resources accumulated for the payment of principal, interest, and project-related expenses on voter-approved, long-term general obligation debt.
+This fund will account for 11.8 percent of 2023-2024 budgeted expenditures.

+- Building Fund-a temporary, restricted fund used to track all the expenditures of resources approved by voters for acquiring capital sites, buildings, and equipment.
+In 2023-2024, this fund will contain 12.3 percent of budgeted expenditures. - Capital Projects Fund-a committed fund used to account for the purposes and limitations specified by C.R.S.
 22-45-103(1)(c), which our district uses to facilitate the acquisition of equipment, technology, and vehicles on an annual basis.
-This fund will account for 0.4 percent of budgeted expenditures during the 2021-2022 fiscal year.

-- Operations and Technology Fund-a restricted fund which accounts for the Debt-Free Schools Mill Levy Override, and associated interest, used to pay for the district's general facility operations and maintenance.
-This fund will account for 4.8 percent of budgeted expenditures in fiscal year 2021-2022. - Designated Purpose Grants Fund-the fund used to record financial transactions for grants received for designated programs funded by federal or state sources.
-It will account for 3.3 percent of budgeted expenditures in 2021-2022. - Student Athletic, Activities, and Clubs Fund-the fund committed to financial transactions for school-sponsored pupil athletics and other related activities which are supported in whole or in part by revenue from pupils, gate receipts, and other fund-raising activities.
+This fund will account for 1.8 percent of budgeted expenditures during the 2023-2024 fiscal year. - Operations and Technology Fund-a restricted fund which accounts for the Debt-Free Schools Mill Levy, and associated interest, used to pay for the district's general facility operations and maintenance.
+This fund is the district's secondary operating fund and will account for 7.5 percent of budgeted expenditures in fiscal year 2023-2024. - Designated Purpose Grants Fund-the fund used to record financial transactions for grants received for designated programs funded by federal or state sources.
+It will account for 2.8 percent of budgeted expenditures in 2023-2024. - Student Athletic, Activities, and Clubs Fund-the fund committed to financial transactions for school-sponsored pupil athletics and other related activities which are supported in whole or in part by revenue from pupils, gate receipts, and other fund-raising activities.
 It is also used to record financial information for any student organized clubs.
-This fund will contain 1.2 percent of 2021-2022 budgeted expenditures. - Nutrition Services Fund-a fund that is restricted to transactions related to food service operations and required because the district receives USDA school breakfast and lunch funding.
-It will account for 1.3 percent of budgeted expenditures in 2021-2022. - Extended Day Care Program Fund-a fund committed to tracking transactions for those locations which operate either before- and after-school day care programs or tuition-based preschool programs.
-It will account for the remaining 1.1 percent of budgeted expenditures for the fiscal year.
+This fund will contain 1.3 percent of 2023-2024 budgeted expenditures. - Nutrition Services Fund-a fund that is restricted to transactions related to food service operations and required because the district receives USDA school breakfast and lunch funding.
+It will account for 1.8 percent of budgeted expenditures in 2023-2024. - Extended Day Care Program Fund-a fund committed to tracking transactions for those locations which operate either before- and after-school day care programs or tuition-based preschool programs.
+It will account for the remaining 1.4 percent of budgeted expenditures for the fiscal year.

 Location-refers to the facilities, operational units, or sites specifically designated as budgetary units for the purpose of differentiating associated expenditures.
-The district currently maintains 26 different facilities, not including the two charter schools.
+The district currently maintains 27 facilities, not including the two charter schools.
 Some of those facilities, like the Education Services Center, house multiple departments while the schools are considered single programs.